 - Holiday light installations: Homeowners pay well for help stringing lights and setting up displays.
 One partner sets up, while the other handles planning or design.

-- Seasonal baking or catering: If you both love cooking, bake treats, prepare special meals, or cater to neighborhood parties.
+- Seasonal baking or catering for extra cash: If you both love cooking, bake treats, prepare special meals, or cater to neighborhood parties.

 - Personal shopping and gifting: Help people pick out, buy, wrap, or deliver gifts for a fee—popular for last-minute shoppers.